launchdarkly/api-client-ruby/docs/UserSettingsApi.md

 api_instance = LaunchDarklyApi::UserSettingsApi.new

-project_key = "project_key_example" # String | The project key, used to tie the flags together under one project so they can be managed together.
+project_key = 'project_key_example' # String | The project key, used to tie the flags together under one project so they can be managed together.

-environment_key = "environment_key_example" # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
+environment_key = 'environment_key_example' # String | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.

-user_key = "user_key_example" # String | The user's key.
+user_key = 'user_key_example' # String | The user's key.

 begin